abelsj60/my-site/app/data/clips/shu-the-clean-air-catalyst.md

 sparked public demand for cleaner air, says Joseph Kubsh, executive director of the Manufacturers of Emission Controls Association (MECA).
-An extension of the 1963 Clean Air Act was on its way in 1970, with the Environ- mental Protection Agency and emissions standards in tow.
+An extension of the 1963 Clean Air Act was on its way in 1970, with the Environmental Protection Agency and emissions standards in tow.

 The standards would force most automakers to add a catalytic converter to their cars.
 A lot of companies wanted to sell it to them.
 That included